sainiankur63/cloudknowledge/INTERVIEW_PREP.md

+# What is a Happier Place ?
+“Happier Place is an Internal Developer Platform (IDP) I built for our engineering teams.
+It’s a central hub where developers create, monitor, test, and merge isolated cloud environments before code goes to production.
+Instead of developers manually calling Jenkins, checking GitHub PRs, or toggling sportsbook feeds, everything is unified in one React UI backed by a Node/Express API that orchestrates GitHub, Jenkins, ClickUp, Slack, and Postgres.”
+Core problem it solves: Managing env/* branches across dozens of microservices is painful.
+Happier Place automates environment lifecycle, visibility, and release workflows
+“I built Happier Place as an internal developer platform.
+The frontend is React with Recoil for state and a commands layer for API calls.
+The backend is Express/TypeScript with Postgres, orchestrating GitHub, Jenkins, and ClickUp.
+The main value is giving developers one place to manage the full environment lifecycle.”

 # Happier Place — Interview Prep Guide

 > **Purpose:** Read this before your interview.
 It covers a 2-minute pitch, common Q&A, and a merge-flow diagram for system design rounds.